PiotrZJelonek/RPS/README.md

     print("")
 """
 ```
-- At the end I integrated it with a function, identifying an image from the camera.
+- At the end I integrated <em>countdown</em>  with a function, identifying an image from the camera.

 ## Final game being played